Business advice - common questions

 For the self-employed (including childminders), the minimum income floor will also be temporarily relaxed, meaning Universal Credit can be accessed at a rate to match statutory sick pay (SSP).

-Applications for a second, and final, grant for the self-employed will open in August.
+Applications for a second, and final, grant for the self-employed opened in August.
 The grant will be paid out in a single instalment covering three months' worth of average monthly profits at 70%, up to a total of £6,750.

 - Small Business Grant and Discretionary Grants Scheme